lbressler13/trick-calculator/app/src/main/java/com/example/trickcalculator/ui/settings/README.md

 Settings allow the calculator to be configured in different ways, to increase or decrease the level of randomness.
 Values are stored in a SharedViewModel, which can be accessed by different fragments.
-Settings are changed through a settings menu, which contains switches, buttons, and other ui elements for modifying the values.
+Settings are changed through a settings menu, which contains switches, buttons, and other UI elements for modifying the values.

 ## Documentation
 A full list of settings and their definitions can be found in the [main README](https://github.com/lbressler13/trick-calculator/blob/main/README.md).